Sayton7/ImageProcessingAPI/README.md

 This will start the server using nodemon.

-## Bug Fixes
+## Code Fixes

-As per the project's last review, the following bugs were fixed:
+As per the project's last review, the following points were adjusted:

 * Moved imageProcessing function to a separate module in the utils folder.
 * Moved jasmine, jasmine-spec-reporter and supertest to devDependencies.
 * Added an error message for the user when using "0" as a value for width or height.
 * Added imageProcessingSpec to the tests folder to test the imageProcessing function.
 * Added missing parameter type in the resize main route file index.ts.
 * Added additional tests to the images endpoint.